AdobeDocs/learning-manager.en/help/migrated/managers/feature-summary/reports.md

 ### User groups {#usergroups}

-To generate reports based on user groups, choose **User Group **in the X-axis from the list of drop-down options as shown in the screenshot below.&nbsp;
+To generate reports based on user groups, choose **User Group **in the X-axis from the list of drop-down options as shown in the screenshot below.

 ![](assets/x-axis-reporting.png)

 Another **Select** drop-down appears adjacent to X-axis with a list of user groups available for your account.
-In this drop-down you can select one or multiple user groups.&nbsp;
+In this drop-down you can select one or multiple user groups.

-Once you save and generate this report, if you selected multiple user groups, the report is generated with all the user groups represented in bar graph adjacent to each other in x-axis.&nbsp;
+Once you save and generate this report, if you selected multiple user groups, the report is generated with all the user groups represented in bar graph adjacent to each other in x-axis.

-This user group report enables you to compare the performance of one department/division/role against the other to evaluate their learning achievements.&nbsp;
+This user group report enables you to compare the performance of one department/division/role against the other to evaluate their learning achievements.

 ### Custom user groups/user attributes {#customusergroupsuserattributes}

 You can also create customized user groups using Add users/user groups feature in Captivate Prime.
-After creating the user groups you can generate reports for those customized userg groups with the help of a list of attributes such as location, branch, and so on.&nbsp;
+After creating the user groups you can generate reports for those customized userg groups with the help of a list of attributes such as location, branch, and so on.

 In X-axis, choose the user attribute option and select the attribute the from **select **drop-down next to it.
-To create a customized user group report based on these attributes, you also need to choose the appropriate user group in the filter.&nbsp;
+To create a customized user group report based on these attributes, you also need to choose the appropriate user group in the filter.

-Managers can create user group reports only for their own team members as learners.&nbsp;
+Managers can create user group reports only for their own team members as learners.

 ## Types of reports {#typesofreports}